 Born in Tokyo, Japan, Yoshiko Kamikusa began her ballet training at the age of seven in Hawaii.
 She later moved to Vancouver, British Columbia, Canada, to pursue professional training under the tutelage of Vera Solovyeva and Nikolai Levitsky at the Goh Ballet Academy.
 She has gained significant recognition by competing and winning several awards at various international ballet competitions, including the Bronze medal at the 2016 Helsinki International Ballet Competition, 1st place at the 2013 Japan Grand Prix, Gold medal at the 2011 Tanzolymp in Berlin, Bronze medal at the 2011 Boston International Ballet Competition and more.

-Already having made a spectacular guest appearance as the Sugarplum Fairy and Snow Queen in Indianapolis Ballet’s 2017 production of The Nutcracker, Central Indiana arts patrons will soon become familiar with this talented young dancer.
-Kamikusa will be joining as a founding member of Indianapolis Ballet and star in Principal roles during its 2018 debut season, including productions of The Firebird, Raymonda, and A Midsummer Night’s Dream.
+Already having made a spectacular guest appearance as the Sugar Plum Fairy and Snow Queen in Indianapolis Ballet’s 2017 production of The Nutcracker, Central Indiana arts patrons will soon become familiar with this talented young dancer.
+Kamikusa joined as a founding member of Indianapolis Ballet in 2018 and has since starred in many Principal roles, including productions of The Firebird, A Midsummer Night’s Dream, Swan Lake, and Sonatine.

 Helsinki International Ballet Competition- Bronze (2016)

 Japan Grand Prix International Ballet Competition – First Place (2013)

 Varna International Ballet Competition – Finalist (2012)

 Winner of the Developing Artists Grant – Classical Ballet, The Hnatyshyn Foundation (2012)